 Another potential consideration in a divorce may be alimony, or spousal support.

-You could also borrow money from relatives or friends, if that’s possible.
-In some cases, couples may know that divorce is looming and start saving for it ahead of time—as unpleasant as that may be.
+If you and your spouse are on OK terms and have savings, you could consider pooling together as much as you can to put toward divorce costs.
+You could also ask to borrow money from relatives or friends.
+In some cases, couples may know that divorce is looming and start saving for it ahead of time, as unpleasant as that may be.

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Business Oversight under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 Non affiliation: SoFi isn’t affiliated with any of the companies highlighted in this article.